pawurb/node-postgres-wiki/FAQ.md

 ### 15. (New Question) How can a quickly get a Client from Client pool?

 pg.connect(): It takes time to reconnect ?

+### 16. (New Question) Are queries asynchronous, or do they block?
+Can this behavior be overridden if desired?